 All National Estuary Programs – including MassBays – are guided by a Comprehensive Conservation Management Plan (CCMP).
 The CCMP identifies the work needed to be done to maintain and improve the ecological integrity of Massachusetts and Cape Cod Bays.

 When the CCMP was originally drafted in 1996, MassBays worked with state and federal agencies, organizations and municipalities to identify action plans and who would be responsible to carry them out.
 Review just the Action Steps of the first CCMP or the original CCMP in its entirety.

-Last revised in 2003, the CCMP is due for an update.
-MBP staff, Regional Coordinators, and Management Committee are drawing on input from stakeholders and past work in the regions, and aligning our efforts with municipal, state, and federal partners to produce a plan that:
+Last revised in 2003, the CCMP was due for an update.
+MassBays staff, Regional Coordinators, and the Management Committee solicited input from stakeholders and drew from our past work in the regions, aligning our efforts with municipal, state, and federal partners to produce a plan that: